aellwood/recipeasy/README.md

 # Recipeasy

-This is a front-end SPA using the Angular framework.
+This is a front-end SPA using Angular 10.
 A live example of this project hosted on Netlify can be found [here](https://silly-mahavira-4f9bf8.netlify.app/).

 There is an accompanying API [repo](https://github.com/aellwood/recipeasy-api).